Prosecution rests in 'El Chapo' trial after calling 56th and final witness

 "I have spoken to my attorneys and I'm going to reserve," Guzman told U.S. District Judge Brian Cogan in Spanish when asked if he intended to testify.
 Cogan asked Guzman if he had been fully advised of his right to testify and if he was sure about waiving that right.
 Guzman answered yes to both questions before sitting down.

 Prosecutors have called 56 witnesses to testify against Guzman since the trial started in mid-November.
-By contrast, Guzman's lawyers were expected to call just two witnesses for the defense.
-Both are scheduled to testify Tuesday before closing arguments Wednesday and Thursday.
+By contrast, just one witness was scheduled to appear for the defense Tuesday after a second witness was unable to testify in person.

+"One agent could not make it up to New York on short notice so it will be one witness and one stipulation on the other's testimony," defense attorney Jeffrey Lichtman told Fox News.

+Closing arguments are expected to take place Wednesday and Thursday.
 Judge Cogan said the jury could begin deliberations as soon as Thursday afternoon.

 EL CHAPO, WIFE WEAR MATCHING OUTFITS IN APPARENT TROLL OF MISTRESS